4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 If employees have concerns the company cannot act upon, it’s best to acknowledge them and explain why.
 Industry regulations, budget constraints, and conflicting priorities across departments are common (and acceptable) explanations for this.

-Feedback isn’t just communication–it’s recognition.
+Continuous feedback isn’t just communication.
+It’s recognition.

 Recognition is a proven strategy for a more positive work environment.
 From an employee’s perspective, feeling valued and seen becomes the most gratifying part of the company’s culture.
 Recognition programs even offer more chances for employees to grow their skills and address professional development.

 If you’re already using HeyTaco, improving how you collect and implement feedback is a natural next step.
-After all, what is peer recognition if not positive feedback?
+After all, what is peer recognition if not positive real-time feedback?
 Let everyone know their take counts and that problems are followed by solutions (not suffering).
-It all comes together to create a place employees would like to stay.

-Employee feedback and staff retention strategies FAQ
+Continuous feedback loops and employee retention FAQ

 How does employee feedback affect retention?